How many square meters does a shipping container have?

 Use of floor space in containers

 Understanding the floor space of a container is essential for efficient planning and cargo arrangement.
 The floor area will help you determine how much goods you can load into the container and how to use the available space efficiently.
-For example, for storage it is crucial to know how many pallets you can fit in the container, while for residential construction it is important to plan the internal layout based on the available floor space.
+For example, for storage it is crucial to know how many pallets you can fit in the container, while for residential construction such as for shipping container homes it is important to plan the internal layout based on the available floor space.

 Specific shipping container applications